 If this tax plan is approved, the loss of this deduction most likely will not affect the average borrower in repayment.
 To receive the full benefit of the deduction, a borrower would need to owe an average of $54,000 in student loan debt.
 The average borrower currently owes $28,000 in student loan debt.

 Plus, income-based repayment plans have given federal borrowers access to affordable monthly payment plans.
 This is something that did not exist when the student loan deduction was created in 1997.

 However, the biggest impact of getting rid of the student loan deduction may be the impact on a borrower’s overall tax bill.
 For instance, deducting $2,500 from a borrower’s total taxable income could move them into a lower income bracket, which means they would pay less in taxes overall.

 Ultimately, it is difficult to know what the full effect of eliminating the student loan deduction will be for borrowers.
-It seems that the individuals who could be negatively impacted the most are low-income undergraduate and graduate students, or even those with excessive private student debt, with exceptionally high student loan debt.
+It seems that the individuals who could be negatively impacted the most are low-income undergraduate and graduate students, or even those whose debt is mainly from private student loans.